Kentucky–Tennessee rivalry: Women's basketball

 As one of the sports most dominant programs, the Tennessee Lady Vols have controlled the rivalry against Kentucky, leading the all-time series 59–16.
 While the rivalry may take a back seat to Tennessee's series with UConn, Stanford, Georgia, LSU, and Vanderbilt, as well as Kentucky's longstanding rivalry with South Carolina, the rivalry has gotten especially competitive in the last decade.
 The teams have met in 4 SEC Tournament title games in 1982, 2010, 2011, and 2014, and Tennessee leads the series in these games 3–1.
 From 2010 to 2016, the teams met in 13 straight games where both teams were ranked in the top 25, favoring Tennessee 9–4.
 Under former head coach Matthew Mitchell, Kentucky rose to national prominence and won 2 consecutive games against Tennessee for the first time ever over the 2013 and 2014 seasons.
 This success continued from Mitchell's years to the first seasons under former Lady Vol player and former Kentucky head coach Kyra Elzy, with Kentucky winning 6 out 10 from 2016 through the 2022 season (and going 9–9 from 2012 to 2022).
 In February 2023, they met with both teams unranked for the first time since November 1976.
-In 2025, both teams were ranked, with Kentucky as the victor, but Tennessee leads the series 61–17.
+In 2026, both teams were ranked, with Tennessee as the victor, leading the series 62–17.